-How To Help An Alcoholic: 5 Tips To Make Recovery Easier On Them
+How To Help An Alcoholic: Five Tips To Make Recovery Easier

-Not all people with alcoholism may be easy to identify.
-Some may be heavily affected by years of alcohol abuse, while others may have learned how to hide their alcohol addiction fairly well.
-The key to being able to help someone is to first figure out whether or not they are truly dealing with an alcohol use disorder.
-What would this look like?
-Signs that someone you know may be dealing with alcoholism can include:
+Alcohol use disorder is not always easy to identify.
+Some may be heavily affected by years of alcohol overuse, while others may have learned to hide their addiction.
+The key to being able to help someone is to first figure out whether they are living with an alcohol use disorder.

-- They will drink more than they intend to when they are around alcohol.
+- They drink more than they intend to when they are around alcohol.

 - Alcohol is an important part of their life, so much so that they are dependent upon it to get through the day.

-- Have expressed that they want to stop drinking so much but can’t seem to quit
+- They’ve expressed that they want to stop drinking but can’t seem to quit

-- They spend a significant amount of time drinking or getting over the effects that come with drinking.
+- They spend a significant amount of time drinking or recovering from drinking.

-- They have issues maintaining relationships or have problems with work, school, or other commitments in their lives (where this means getting in trouble or losing out on major opportunities)
+- They have issues maintaining relationships or have problems with work, school, or other commitments in their lives.

 - They do not care about the effects of alcohol on them or the people around them.